 Your Career Options in Civil Engineering

 You just graduated with a Bachelors Degree in Civil Engineering, and choosing your first job is a critical decision that sets you on a lifelong career path.
-Although there are tens of civil engineering fields o choose from, you have two high-level paths to choose from, and each branches out into more paths as you dive into your civil engineering career.
+Although there are tens of civil engineering fields to choose from, you there are two high-level paths, and each branches out into more paths as you dive into your civil engineering career.

 Will you take the path of project-based construction?
 Or are you a better fit for engineering design and consulting?
 Each path is radically different from the other, and many students leave university without a full understanding of the path they’re taking.